 It is with great sadness that we have to share the news that our inspirational founder, Doug Scott, passed away peacefully on the morning of December 7th, 2020.

 As many of you will know Doug had been diagnosed with an inoperable cerebral lymphoma in March, and had spent the last nine months of his life at home with his family.
-Our thoughts and prayers are with his loving partner, Trish and his extended family.
+Our thoughts and prayers are with his beloved wife, Trish, and his extended family.
 We know that many of you will be upset by this news as Doug touched the lives of so many people.
 He will leave a huge void.

 Doug’s climbing achievements are legendary.
 He was the first Briton to climb Everest by the notoriously challenging South West Face, with fellow mountaineer Dougal Haston.
 He also made notable ascents of Changabang, Kangchenjunga, Nuptse, Shishapangma, and the Ogre where he broke both legs abseiling from the summit.